Lumi-supercomputer/LUMI-AI-example/docs/multi_gpu_and_node.md

 ### RCCL environment variables
-In all job scripts, these environment variables should be set to make sure that RCCL uses the correct interfaces:
+In all job scripts, two environment variables should be set to make sure that RCCL uses the correct interfaces:

 ```bash
 # To have RCCL use the Slingshot interfaces: